experientials/build-template/Brain/Alpine/README.md

 * Setup ssh to enable remote login (permit root login as well)
 * Change the /etc/apk/repositories to fetch packages from v3.14 (or edge)

-# Setup dependencies for openCV

-* Install the packages found in [docker alpine-openCV container](https://github.com/petronetto/opencv-alpine/blob/master/Dockerfile)
-Note: Remove the ttags from the mirror websites.